 Custom Onboarding Forms by Request

 Some onboarding software vendors offer an in-between option.
 Customers can send in a request for the software provider to create a new form to be added to their onboarding workflow.
-However, having one or more custom forms created may incur an additional fee.
+However, the creation of one or more custom forms may incur an additional fee.
 And, the generation of new forms may happen on the vendor’s timeline rather than the employer’s.
 For businesses that need to update or replace forms on a regular basis, this is not a one-time setup issue.
 It may be a bottleneck in keeping the onboarding system current.
 This really depends on the level of customer support offered and the attention to timely turnaround.

 Self-Service for Easy Custom Onboarding Forms Creation

 Finally, there are vendors who enable employers to create new custom onboarding forms and the ability to integrate existing forms.
 For best results, this custom form creation process includes making forms with fillable fields, enforceable rules, and electronic signature capture.
 For example, a life insurance benefits form might need to enforce the rule that employees cannot elect to purchase a policy for a minor child without also selecting a policy for themselves as well.

 Of course, the solution should also have the ability to scan and attach documents such as supporting documentation for WOTC and I-9 forms.
 This ensures that the employee completes the record upon onboarding.
 And, the employer can expand the record with additional information throughout the new hire’s employment.
 Creating forms shouldn’t be too challenging.
-However, the vendor should also provide training for employers who are new to the concept of creating custom onboarding forms.
+However, the vendor should also provide training for employers who are new to the concept of creating custom onboarding forms for new employees.

 To learn how Efficient Hire can help your organization create and implement custom onboarding forms, contact our team today.